 What Are the Treatment Options for Tinnitus?

-Side effects of medications used to treat tinnitus may
+Side effects of medications used to treat tinnitus may include:

 - blurry vision

-medications can also cause heart problems.
+In rare cases, these medications can also cause heart problems.

-also try a masking device that’s similar to a hearing aid and inserts into your ear.
+Noise suppression machines can help dull the ringing, buzzing, or roaring by providing relaxing noises to mask your ear sounds.
+You might also try a masking device that’s similar to a hearing aid and inserts into your ear.

 Hearing aids can be beneficial for some people with tinnitus.
 Sound amplification can help those who have trouble hearing normal noises due to their tinnitus.

 How Can I Prevent Tinnitus?

-to promptly detect any problems with the structure of your inner and middle ear.
+You should also avoid medications that may cause your tinnitus symptoms to recur, and schedule regular hearing tests with your doctor to promptly detect any problems with the structure of your inner and middle ear.